makadiyadeep/LinearRegressionProject/README.md

-# LinearRegressionProject
+# Forest Fire Weather Index Prediction
-This is my Linear Regression Project
+This is for the practice purpose.